Self-interacting quantum electron: Stability of energy-momentum characteristics and dispersion law

 The minimum of the energy is as follows

 at the momentum

-The group velocity of propagation shows that there is the ``zone" of the wave vectors where one has a space-like leakage of self-interacting field, see Fig. 5.
+The group velocity of propagation shows that there is the a ``zone" of wave vectors where one has a space-like leakage of self-interacting field, see Fig. 6.

-Probably it may be related to the quantum entanglement but this phenomenon may be naturally realized in the context of multi-kink solutions and it will be studied later.
-Only asymptotically it tends to the velocity of light together with phase velocity, see Fig. 6.
-It really looks like in ``unparticle" sector of Blochintzev: phase velocity is always smaller than $c$, but the behavior of group velocity is more complicated.
+It may be related to the quantum entanglement but this phenomenon may be naturally realized in the context of multi-kink solutions and it will be studied later.
+Only asymptotically it tends to the velocity of light together with phase velocity, see Fig. 7.
+It really appears to be like the ``unparticle" sector of Blochintzev: phase velocity is always smaller than $c$, but the behavior of group velocity is more complicated.

-I would like to note that $V=x^{\alpha}a_{\alpha}=\vec{x} \vec{a}_Q$ is the time component of the ``4-velocity" (34) proportional to the ``quantum acceleration" $\vec{a}_Q$.
-This boost parameter together with angular velocity $\vec{\omega}_Q$ is the solution of the non-homogeneous system of linear equations (32) expressing the condition of measurability of LDV.
-In fact it is the condition of the existence the number value of LDV expressed by complex vector field in $CP(3)$.
-The boost and angular rotation parameters are proportional to affine connection associated with gauge potential in $CP(1) \in CP(3)$.
-It gives a hope to treat the expression $(P+\frac{\hbar}{c}\frac{V}{x_0+VT_0})^2$ in $E_{app}$ as the momentum with additional ``electromagnetic-like" potential generated by the geometry of $SU(4)$ sub-manifold $CP(3)$.
-The complex scalar potential of electromagnetic field generated by the logarithm of dimensionless projective coordinate has been already discussed \cite{Friedman}.
-The authors treated electric field as a generator of a boost and magnetic field as the generator of rotations.
-The quantum conditions of measurability of LDV (32) invert in fact this approach: the geometry of the coset manifold $CP(3)$ and generators of $SU(4)$ being expressed in local coordinates $(\pi^1, \pi^2, \pi^3)$ create ``electromagnetic-like" field.
+I would like to note that $V=x^{\alpha}a_{\alpha}=\vec{x} \vec{a}_Q$ is the time component of the ``4-velocity" (39) proportional to the ``quantum acceleration" $\vec{a}_Q$.
+This boost parameter together with angular velocity $\vec{\omega}_Q$ is the solution of the non-homogeneous system of linear equations (38) expressing the condition of measurability of LDV.
+In fact it is the condition of existence for the numerical value of LDV expressed by complex vector field in $CP(3)$.
+The boost and angular rotation parameters depend on the affine connection associated with gauge potential in $CP(3)$.
+It gives some hope for treating the expression $(P+\frac{\hbar}{c}\frac{V}{x_0+VT_0})^2$ in $E_{app}$ as the momentum with an additional ``electromagnetic-like" potential generated by the geometry of $SU(4)$ sub-manifold $CP(3)$.
+The complex scalar potential of electromagnetic field generated by the logarithm of the dimensionless projective coordinate has been already discussed \cite{Friedman}.
+The authors treated the electric field as a generator of a boost and the magnetic field as the generator of rotations.
+The quantum conditions of measurability of LDV (38) invert in fact this approach: the geometry of the coset manifold $CP(3)$ and generators of $SU(4)$ expressed in local coordinates $(\pi^1, \pi^2, \pi^3)$ create ``electromagnetic-like" field.
 This question is not properly understood yet and it requires an additional investigation concerning the sectional curvature of the $CP(3)$.